LarsEKrueger/hunter-killer/README.md

 again after the spidertron retreated.
 This is done to save the construction bots.
 If the construction bots repair a spider on the way home, and it still has ammo and fuel, it will pick up the nearest target as usual.

+## Attack Groups

+Beginning version 0.5, the mod supports attack groups.
+The size of the group is determined by the setting *Number of Killers to group for an attack*.
+The default value is two as it's dangerous out there and you should never go alone.

+If you send our your poor spidertrons alone, their behaviour will be almost the same as in version 0.4.
+You will see less time spent in the mod, usually.
+This might degrade your FPS less than before if you have a large base.

+After increasing the group size, the behaviour changes a bit.
+If a killer picks out a target, it will move into position at a distance to the target.
+This distance is configure by the setting *Distance to target when assembling before attack*, default 300 tiles.
+This first killer in a group becomes the leader and is shown in dark red.

+As soon a leader has been selected, killers will choose between picking a target (and becoming the leader of a new group) or joining an existing group.
+The chose the closer option.
+If they join a group, they become a follower and are drawn in dark green.

+The followers will go to the assembly spot close to the target.
+Once the whole group is there, it will attack as usual.
+At the moment, the approach phase of the attack begins (orange colour), the group is disbanded and the spidertrons act individually towards the same target.
+If one gets damaged, the other carry on.

+It also means that spidertrons walk at their own pace during attack.
+It's recommended to give all of the same number of exoskeletons and reactors.
+Otherwise the faster killer will be attacked first and you will lose a large part of the advantage of the group attack.

+You can change the size of the groups at any time.
+If you experience problems with drastic changes, send some killers a few steps aside with a spidertron remote.
+This will disband the group and the leader/follower ratio will stabilize.

 ## Settings